A-Y-U-S-H-Y-A/checkbox_games/README.md

-# checkbox_games
+# Checkbox Games
-Popular games made using HTML checkboxes
+A project made back in 2019 in which popular games are recreated using HTML checkboxes.